Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/11-authenticated-requests/06-get-single.md

 2. Click the `Get Single Item` button.
 3. You should see the following:
 ![screenshot](assets/06-get-single.PNG)
 4. Notice that we have pulled the single item from the server.
-In our case, the item has the id of `10`.
+In this case, the item has the id of `10`.
-5. Not only did we print to the console, we added the data pulled from the server to the DOM in the label element on step 10.
+5. Not only did we print to the console, we added the data pulled from the server to the DOM in the label element on step 11.